kashifkhan0771/utils/image/README.md

 ### **ResizeToWidth**

 - **`(img *Image) ResizeToWidth(width uint, interp resize.InterpolationFunction) *Image`**
-  Returns a resized copy with a new width; height remains unchanged.
+  Returns a resized copy with a new width while preserving aspect ratio (height is computed).

 ---

 ### **ResizeToHeight**

 - **`(img *Image) ResizeToHeight(height uint, interp resize.InterpolationFunction) *Image`**
-  Returns a resized copy with a new height; width remains unchanged.
+  Returns a resized copy with a new height while preserving aspect ratio (width is computed).

 ---